-Tackle Your Junk Drawer
+Junk Drawer Overflow

 If it's been a while since you last organized it, your kitchen junk drawer is probably overflowing.
 Now is a great time to get it under control.
 Toss out expired coupons and flyers, recycle old batteries, and throw out any unneeded receipts.
-Get a drawer divider and use it to group together like objects, such as chargers, paper clips, rubber bands, and other junk-drawer denizens.
+Get a drawer divider and use it to group together like-objects, such as chargers, paper clips, rubber bands, and other junk-drawer denizens.

 Gift Wrapping Supplies

-Tidy Up Your Utensil Drawer
+Utensil Drawer Surplus